 Nutrition affects everything.

 The saying, “You are what you eat” is indeed true.
-When we are bloated with junk food, our brain functions slowly and we may even feel sleepy, this leads to a downward spiral of not being able to study and stressing about it later.
+When we are bloated with junk food, our brain functions slowly and we may even feel sleepy.
+This leads to a downward spiral of not being able to study and stressing about it later.
 When our diets are filled with junk food which includes only carbs and sugar, we are inviting doom.
-Instead focus on a balanced meal which involves fruits, dry fruits, vegetables and pulses.
+Instead focus on a balanced meal that involves fruits, dry fruits, vegetables, and pulses.
 Such foods give us stable levels of energy throughout the day which is essential for a successful study session.
-Apart from that avoid sugary and caffeine loaded drinks at all costs.
+Apart from that avoid sugary and caffeine-loaded drinks at all costs.

 Join or make a peer study group.

-In moments of stress it can be difficult to realise the fact that we are not alone.
-Many of our classmates might be going through the same levels of stress that is exerted by examinations.
+In moments of stress, it can be difficult to realize the fact that we are not alone.
+Many of our classmates might be going through the same levels of stress that are exerted by examinations.
 A great way to overcome this is to communicate freely with our peers and this will help us release some of the pressure.
 You can arrange group study sessions and give each other company while studying.
 However, all distractions should be avoided in group study sessions and a predetermined task must be completed by the end of it.
-Parent supervision is also necessary to keep you grounded in studies and from being distracted.
+Parent supervision is also necessary to keep you grounded in your studies and from being distracted.

 Ask questions and clear your doubts.

 Some topics and subject matter can be complicated and confusing.
 But with correct guidance and support it can be easily understood.
 Continued lack of clarity in a subject leads to brain fog and stress.
 This should be resolved by trying to get a clearer idea of the topic we are focussing on.
 Don’t back away from seeking academic help where you feel the need to.
-Joining the Young Scholarz exam prep class which is exclusively curated to help you through the exams and get good results is a good way to obtain guidance.
+Joining the Young Scholarz exam prep class which is exclusively curated to help you through the exams is an excellent option.

 Furthermore, the most vital thing to do is to believe in yourself.
 When being constantly faced with new challenges, we often forget to look back at how far we have come and how much we have already achieved.
 Given that you have prepared well, there should be no reason for you to worry.
 Therefore, when experiencing a negative thought, try to replace it with a positive one.
 For example, instead of thinking ‘If I don’t get at least 95 marks, I am a failure’, think ‘Whatever I get, I will be proud of myself and value how much I have already achieved’.
 You can do this!